Interview with NY Times Bestselling Author Jerry B. Jenkins

 Besides Matthew’s Story, Jerry’s also released in 2010 The Last Operative, an international spy thriller (July).
 The first of a police thriller trilogy based in Chicago, The Brotherhood / A Precint 11 Novel, released in February 2011.
 Jenkins’s writing has appeared in Time, Reader’s Digest, Parade, Guideposts, and dozens of Christian periodicals.
 He also serves as a contributing editor to Writer’s Digest.

 Jenkins’s non-fiction books include many as-told-to autobiographies, including those of Hank Aaron, Bill Gaither, Orel Hershiser, Luis Palau, Walter Payton, Meadowlark Lemon, Nolan Ryan, and Mike Singletary.
 The Hershiser and Ryan books reached the New York Times best-seller list.
 Jenkins also assisted Dr. Billy Graham with his memoirs, Just As I Am, also a New York Times bestseller.
 Jerry spent 13 months working with Dr. Graham, and considers the project the privilege of a lifetime.
+For more info, visit his website.

 What initially drew you to writing?